rakStar91/-DragonflightReloaded/README.md

 ## Support

-- If you like Dragonflight:Reloaded and you want to support my work, send me a giftcard or paysafecard to: guzruul.live@gmail.com
+- If you like Dragonflight:Reloaded and you want to support my work, you can send me a giftcard or paysafecard to: guzruul.live@gmail.com